kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 </center>

-### Late work & extesion policies
+### Late work & extension policies

 The coding skills gained in this course build cumulatively week-by-week, so it is important to complete and submit all assignments on time.
 Due dates are there to help you keep up with course material and ensure you receive feedback in a timely manner.

+- Late work will not be accepted for preparation quizzes or application exercises, as these are designed to help you prepare for labs and homework.
 - Labs and homework may be turned in up to 3 days late, and there will be a 5% reduction for each 24 hour period the assignment is late.
 - Labs are intended to be completed in teams, and a majority of each lab will be completed in-class on Thursdays.
-If you are unable to attend a Thursday lab session, you must submit the assignment individually, and a 15% deduction will apply.
+If you have an unexcused absence for a Thursday lab session, you must submit the assignment individually, and a 15% deduction will apply.
-- Late work will not be accepted for preparation quizzes or application exercises, as these are designed to help you prepare for labs and homework.
 - There are no makeup exams unless specifically coordinated with the instructor in advance.

 ### Waiver for extenuating circumstances

 Life happens, and there are sometimes extenuating circumstances that prevent you from completing an assignment on time.
-The lowest homework and lowest lab grade will be dropped at the end of the semester to accommodate such circumstances.
+The lowest application exercise, prep quiz, and lab grade will each be dropped at the end of the semester to accommodate such circumstances.

 Additionally, you may request a waiver of the late penalty for one assignment.
 To do so, email the instructor in advance of the deadline, and the waiver will be granted, no questions asked.
 You may only request the waiver once, so only use it for truly extenuating circumstances.